Alaska Aces (PBA): 2007–08 season

 Alaska picked Adamson stalwart, Ken Bono, and University of Visayas Green Lancers starting center, JR "Baby Shaq" Quiñahan as the 6th and 7th overall picks of the 2007 PBA Draft along with second round selection Ardy Larong.

 In order to free up some cap spaces, the team traded veteran forward Nic Belasco to Welcoat in exchange for Junjun Cabatu while signing free agent Ariel Capus.

 In the 2007–08 Philippine Cup, the Aces lost at the semis against Sta.
 Lucia.

 Before the start of the Fiesta Conference, Alaska acquired former King Blue Eagles LA Tenorio and Larry Fonacier in exchange for ace point guard Mike Cortez and 1st round draft pick Ken Bono.
 They also tapped former Chicago Bull and Talk 'N Text import Randy Holcomb as their reinforcement to help them defend the crown.
 Alaska, started slowly winning only 2 of their 6 matches including a 4-game losing streak.
-Then came a rumor that Holcomb will be replaced by former Milwaukee Buck Daniel Santiago.
+Then came a rumor that Holcomb would be replaced by former Milwaukee Buck Daniel Santiago.
 However, it was confirmed that the rumors were not true and they were not in negotiations with the Puerto Rico national team starting center.
 Alaska came on to a conference high 6-game winning streak and made their record to 8–6 and had a chance of getting a semi-final seat.

 In their 2nd-round game against Magnolia, Alaska was trailing along the way until the final minute which they came in and even grabbed the lead, but Alaska's semi-final dream came to an end when a call by the referee with 0.3 seconds left caused them the game.
 Tied at 99 all, former Alaska Ace Mike Cortez split his freethrows to give Magnolia a one-point lead.
 However, Larry Fonacier's jumper went in front of the rim as time expired and Magnolia escaped with a nail-biting 100–99 win over the defending champions.